-The Racial Justice and Movement Lawyering Clinic provides legal support to organizations, coalitions, and grassroots groups seeking to challenge forms of subordination and build community power.
+The Racial Justice and Movement Lawyering Clinic provides legal support to organizations, coalitions, and campaigns seeking to advance racial and social justice.
 This one-semester, six-credit course includes both practice-based fieldwork and a weekly seminar addressing theories, methods, skills, and frameworks related to law and social change.

-Clinic projects vary based on the goals and priorities of our clients and community partners.
-Depending on the projects in a given semester, a clinic student might: conduct legal research; create model legislation or advocacy documents; draft an amicus brief, white paper, policy report, or public comment; participate in coalition meetings; and/or present at workshops or events.
-A unifying theme of these projects is that they are undertaken in partnership with people who are directly impacted by racism and oppression and who are organizing towards liberatory solutions.
+Clinic projects vary based on the goals and priorities of our clients and community partners, but generally involve challenging forms of criminalization, exploitation, and marginalization.
+A unifying theme of these projects is that they are undertaken in partnership with people who are directly impacted by racism and oppression and who are organizing towards a future where all can thrive.

 Clinic Fieldwork